-Faecal Worm Egg Counts what equipment is needed?
+Faecal Worm Egg Counting Microscope what equipment is required?

 As a veterinarian, you already know that parasitic, intestinal worms can cause diseases in pretty much all species we treat - large and small.
 In recent years, many of these worms have developed resistance to the chemical wormers commonly used.
 Most commonly noted in horses and production animal species, however, the emergence of this resistance in companion animals should not be overlooked.

 As an example, about 80% of horses receive regular worming treatments while just 20-30% of these actually have the parasites - this increases the rate of resistance development in worms.
 This is where Fecal Worm Egg Counts (FWECs) come into play to monitor the efficacy of particular treatment plans, medications and determine which animals actually need the worming treatment.

 One of the great things about FWEC tests are that there's minimal need for specialized equipment needed, just a microscope and some time.
 Every practice has a compound microscope for viewing blood smears etc and the same one can be used for FWEC in a pinch.
 In an ideal world, separate parasitology and clinical pathology microscopes would be available as the salt solutions for performing FWEC microscopy can tarnish a scope.

 Why do FWECs and relative expense

 Why should we, as vets, go to the hassle and expense of performing these FWECs?
 It’s our responsibility to use appropriate treatments and at the appropriate intervals and this doesn’t just include judicious use of antibiotics.